patricklafrance/wmfnext-shell/README.md

 The previous Webpack configuration is for *development only* and implies that the project is using TypeScript and transpile directly with `tsc`.

-👉 As the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin) is used, a `public` folder and with an `index.html` file must also be added at the root of the application.
+👉 As the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin) is used, a `public` folder with an `index.html` file must also be added at the root of the application.

 ```
 host-app